brandonchinn178/graphql-client/graphql-client/README.md

     scalarsModule: Example.GraphQL.Scalars
     ```

-    See `example/codegen.yml` as an example.
-The full specification for this file can be found in [the docs for `graphql-code-generator`](https://graphql-code-generator.com/docs/getting-started/codegen-config)
+    See the "Configuration" section for the full format of this file.

 1. Write the module specified in `scalarsModule` (e.g.
    `src/Example/GraphQL/Scalars.hs`).
 See the "Configuration" section for more